-Learn How to Propagate Spider Plants with these 5 simple methods and multiply them easily in your home for yourself or to gift your friends and family!
+Learn How to Propagate Spider Plants with these 5 simple methods and multiply them easily in your home for yourself or to gift to your friends!

-The spider plant is loved for its patterned green leaves, dangling spiderettes, low-maintenance nature, and air purifying abilities.
+The spider plant is loved for its patterned green leaves, dangling spiderettes, low-maintenance nature, and air-purifying abilities.
 It only requires indirect light and moderate watering!
-One of the best facets of spider plants is you can multiply them easily!
-Let’s have a look at How to Propagate Spider Plants in 5 different ways.
+One of the best facets of spider plants is you can multiply them easily, using one of these 5 different ways to Propagate Spider Plants, as suggested below.

 Check out our article on growing spider plants here